 My current research focuses on dance in contemporary Cambodia, particularly regarding the legacies of war and genocide.
 I am researching the first Cambodian dance tour to the West after the Khmer Rouge genocide (1975-1979) and Vietnamese occupation (1979-1989) which was in 1990 to various locations in the UK and the ROI.
 This research is being funded through a British Academy-Leverhulme Trust small grant.
-I was also recently awarded a Leverhulme Trust Research Fellowship (which I will begin in February 2019 for just over a year) to conduct more research and complete a monograph on dance in post-conflict Cambodia.
-Pastures new include working on an interdisciplinary project funded by the Welsh Crucible around the re-construction of marine environments through different literary and scientific sources, and collaborating with Dr Steph Januchowski-Hartley on the use of poetry as an ‘art-sci method’.
+I was also recently awarded a Leverhulme Trust Research Fellowship (which I will begin after maternity leave in February 2020) to conduct more research and complete a monograph on dance in post-conflict Cambodia.
+I recently completed an interdisciplinary project funded by the Welsh Crucible around the re-construction of marine environments through different literary and scientific sources, and am collaborating with Dr Steph Januchowski-Hartley and her FIRE lab in Biosciences at Swansea University on community environmental knowledges and poetry as an ‘art-sci method’.
 My institutional webpage (i.e. the short version) is here.

 I specialise in researching British East Asian, Asian American and South East Asian theatres – but at present am especially concerned with the relationship between theatre/dance, war and geopolitics.
 In previous research I documented how refugee Lao Americans created theatre that dealt with the consequences of an often forgotten/denied episode of the Vietnam War – the ‘Secret War’ against Laos.
 More recently, I have been developing this work in relation to the Cambodian civil war and the resulting Khmer Rouge genocide.
 Here, my research is concerned with how national identities are recovered, reworked and embodied in performance, how war and traumatic events can be represented on stage – particularly in ways that attend to their affective ambiguity, and the politics surrounding this process.
 This is especially important in contexts where the neoliberal state is open to transnational forces that promote creative experimentation, resulting in performances that potentially conflict with the agendas and ideologies of authoritarian regimes.
 I am also beginning to investigate how we might view artists as geopolitical agents – from Cold War defectors, to working as cultural intermediaries that facilitate inter-state and inter-ideological relations.